A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

 with the averaged hole approximation

 Note that for any spin-unpolarized system, $\underline{\tilde{z}} = \tilde{z}$.
 Subsequently, in the evaluation of the functions $\underline{f}$ and $\underline{R}$, also the spin averaged quantities are used, i.e.\ $\rho_{\sigma} \rightarrow n/2$.
-Approximating the correlation length $z$ in an analogous manner to the local mixing function with Eq.~\ref{eq:zdme} from the DME yields the final correlation expression in the iso-orbital limit, i.e.
+This limit is also important in the case of the interaction of different fermions, where only the interaction between the averaged fermion densities is accounted for.